zuni-lab/zuni-application/README.md

 More information, please follow the instructions provided in each repository's respective README file.

 ## Contributions
 We welcome contributions from the community to enhance the ZUNI Application.
-If you would like to contribute, please review contactus for more information.
+If you would like to contribute, please review emails in [Support](#support) for more information.

-## Support
+## Support <a name="support"></a>
 If you encounter any issues, have questions, or need assistance while using the ZUNI, please refer to the some of emails: [tranhuyducseven@gmail.com, dv.vn.labs@gmail.com]

 Copyright © 2023 DV Laboratory.